Arabic pop: The business side

 There are vast differences between the Western Music business and the Arabic Music business.

 Unlike in the West, there are rarely managers, agents or PR systems.
 Record labels are usually mega corporations that control music videos, music channels, and distribution as well as the artists' careers, such as endorsement deals or booking gigs.
 Music videos generally are similar to videos in the Western world, often with a storyline and dance scenes.
 Producers, songwriters and composers are usually affiliated with certain labels.
 An aspiring Arab singer creates a video demo and sends them to satellite channels that specialize in that area.
 It is then up to a record label to see them on such a program and sign them.

 By means of the Internet and social media, regional cooperation between Arab pop musicians, producers and studios has become more feasible than ever before.
 Thus, Arab pop or even underground musicians can reach their audiences across the region and beyond.
+Since the 2000s, there has been a rise in commodifying Arab popstars through brand deals.
+For example, Nancy Ajram was the official Coca-Cola representative in 2005 while Pepsi saw shifts between Nawal Al Zoghbi in 2001, Elissa in 2003, and Haifa in 2005.
+Some criticize this commercialization of Arab pop as a removal of culture from its traditional roots and thus becoming emotion and meaningless.